sota-zk-labs/zkp-implementation/README.md

-# zkp-implementation
+# ZKP Implementations

 ## PLONK implementation
-You can read the description of the PLONK implementation [here](./plonk/Plonk.md)
+You can read the description of the PLONK implementation [here](./plonk/plonk)